KRFOSS/kali-docs/containers/installing-docker-on-kali/index.md

 author: ["gamb1t", "elreydetoda",]
 ---

 To install Docker on Kali you need to remember that there is already a package named "docker", therefore Docker has to be installed under a different name.
 If you install `docker` you will not end up with the container version.
 The version we will be installing is named `docker.io`.
-All commands are the same however, so running `docker` on the command line will be the appropriate command.
+All commands are the same however, so running `docker` on the command line will be the appropriate command:

 ```console
 kali@kali:~$ sudo apt update